Hubert Walter: Justiciar

 After Richard was freed, he spent little time in England, instead concentrating on the war with King Philip II of France, which began with Philip's attempts to acquire Richard's possessions on the continent.
-Richard made Walter Chief Justiciar about 25 December 1193.
+Richard made Walter Chief Justiciar on about 25 December 1193.
 Walter remained in England, raising money for the king's wars and overseeing the administration of the kingdom.
 The constant warfare forced Walter to find new means of raising money through taxation.
 The historian Doris Stenton wrote that the Pipe Rolls, or financial records, during Walter's time as justiciar "give the impression of a country taxed to the limit".
 Walter was also responsible for choosing royal justices, and many of his choices were connected with, or had previously worked with, the archbishop in the royal administration.
 Because of Richard's absence from England, Walter was able to exercise more authority as justiciar than any of his predecessors.
 All that Walter needed to do was keep Richard's monetary needs satisfied.
 Combined with Walter's position as archbishop, Walter wielded a power unseen in England since the days of Lanfranc.

 One of Walter's first acts as justiciar was in February 1194, when he presided over a feudal judgement of John, Richard's younger brother.
 After Richard's release from captivity, John, intending to begin a rebellion, had prepared his castles for defence.
-His letters ordering the preparations were intercepted and John was deprived of his lands.
+His letters ordering the preparations were intercepted, and John was deprived of his lands.
 When John showed no signs of submitting, Walter called an ecclesiastical council at Westminster for the purposes of excommunicating John unless he submitted.
 John refused to submit, and was excommunicated.
 To defeat the rebellion, Walter was required to lay siege to Marlborough Castle himself.
 Walter employed his brother Theobald in similar actions in Lancaster, and rewarded him with the office of sheriff of Lancaster.
 Eventually in May 1194, John made peace with Richard, and was restored to favour, although the restoration of his lands did not occur until late in 1195.